-Dieting to Lose Weight
+Diet Plans to Lose Weight

-Let me use a real-life illustration to make this perfectly clear: Right now, you’ve got a job and living expenses.
+As an analogy for how weight loss works, let me use a real-life illustration to make this perfectly clear: Right now, you’ve got a job and living expenses.
 You’re accustomed to a certain standard of living, and the rent and bills get paid.

 Well, what would happen if you suddenly lost your job?

 Hopefully, if you’re an intelligent and resourceful person, you’d find another way of obtaining income.
 In the meantime, you’d cut back on some or all of your spending (or find ways to hack away the “non-essentials”) to make sure that the rent and bills still get paid, so that you don’t end up with the electricity cut off or out on the street.

 In short, you’d adapt to your newfound situation.
 It wouldn’t be pleasant or comfortable, but you’d survive until you found that next job.